JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8035 days**.

-And here is a just a random fact -  **It takes 3,000 cows to supply the NFL with enough leather for a year'ssupply of footballs.**.
+And here is a just a random fact -  **Crayola is a French word that means "Oily chalk."**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)